wp-plugins/easy-pie-coming-soon/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.5.2 =
+* Now you can change the title of your coming soon page.
+Also includes several usability improvements.

 = 0.5.1 =
 * Bug fix: require_once fixed for some Linux installs (thanks Ajith Nair)